2sic/2sxc-docs/2sxc Docs Generator/basics/browser/index.md

     1. using inline JSON
     1. using HTML attributes
     1. using REST APIs to get data / content-items
+    1. the JSON format of data in the APIs

 ## Create Awesome SPAs (Single-Page-Applications)